nnamremmizxilef/phytometr/README.md

 ## Related Projects

-This package was developed for the **PhytOakmeter** research unit at WSL (Swiss Federal Institute for Forest, Snow and Landscape Research), studying oak holobiont responses to drought stress across environmental gradients from controlled experiments to pan-European field transects.
+This package was developed by the **PhytOakmeter** research unit, studying oak holobiont responses to drought stress across environmental gradients from controlled experiments to pan-European field transects.

 ## License